1

 What is a business continuity job?

-A business continuity job involves developing and implementing plans to ensure that an organization can maintain operations during and after disruptions such as natural disasters, cyberattacks, or other emergencies.
-Professionals in this field often conduct risk assessments, create recovery strategies, and may hold certifications like CBCP or ISO 22301 compliance.
-The role requires strong organizational, problem-solving skills, and knowledge of business processes and IT systems.
+A business continuity job involves developing and implementing plans to ensure that an organization can maintain operations or quickly recover after disruptions such as natural disasters, cyberattacks, or other emergencies.
+Professionals in this field often conduct risk assessments, create recovery strategies, and may hold certifications like CBCP or ISO 22301.
+The role requires strong organizational, problem-solving, and communication skills, and may involve working with IT, management, and emergency response teams.

 What are some typical challenges faced by Business Continuity professionals when developing and implementing continuity plans?